arnholm/nstdxml/README.md

 # nstdxml
 non-standard xml C++ library

-non-standard xml C++ library is independent of external dependencies, it is designed to be nice and simple.
-If you need something really advanced, this is not for you.
+The **nstdxml** library has no external dependencies, it is designed to be nice and simple.
+If you need something really advanced this may not be for you, but if you need to read/write moderately sized XML files easily this may be for you.
+This library uses [XMLParser library](https://applied-mathematics.net/tools/xmlParser.html) by Frank Vanden Berghen for its back-end implementation, but provides a simplified inderface using the classes **xml_tree** and **xml_node**.

-##Quick introduction
+## Quick introduction

 A basic example: